BeeJaySoft/ionic-snippets-sublime-plugin/README.md

 3. Download the .zip file and unzip it into your Sublime Text 2/3 packages directory.
 **Note:** You can find your Sublime Text 2/3 packages directory by going to Preferences > Browse Packages.

+#<!-- CSS Snippets -->
+ionic css snippets are prefixed with ion-

 ### Header

 | Component                      | Snippet code                   |